manavsehgal/reactspeedcoding/manuscript/c10-firebase-react-integration.md

 As this book progresses we are hosting the demo app at https://reactspeed.firebaseapp.com.
 Once the book completes and we have sufficient traction, we will migrate to our very own domain at https://reactspeed.com.
 Fingers crossed!

+Here is what you will learn in this chapter.

+- Compare Firebase with another popular framework Meteor.
+- Host your front-end app using Firebase hosting.
+- How Firebase stores files and data.
+- Designing a REST API using Firebase.
+- For what kind of apps is Firebase not ideal.

+{pagebreak}

 ## Comparing Firebase with Meteor

 A> This section is elaborating an answer by the author to a question on Quora.